SAP/yeoman-ui/README.md

 ## Description

-With the Application Wizard extension, you can benefit from a rich user experience for yeoman generators.
+With the Application Wizard extension you can benefit from a rich user experience for yeoman generators.
 This extension allows developers to reuse existing yeoman generators and provide wizard-like experience with no development efforts.

 This npm [mono-repo][mono-repo] currently contains: